Crime and Mismeasured Punishment: Marginal Treatment Effect with Misclassification

 In my empirical application, Assumption \ref{ASbounded} imposes that decreasing the trial judge's leniency increases the punishment probabilities according to the trial judge's ruling and according to the final ruling by similar amounts.
 As explained in Section \ref{Sresults}, the minimum valid $c$ in my empirical application is estimated to equal $1.13$.

-To illustrate the theoretical plausibility of my framework in my empirical application, Example \ref{EboundedAppeal} (Appendix \ref{AppExamples}) describes a simple model of Appeals Courts reversing trial judges' rulings.\footnote{To illustrate the broad applicability of my theoretical framework, Appendix \ref{Ebounded} explains that Assumption \ref{ASbounded} may also be plausible when analyzing returns to education if having a college degree is randomly miscoded in a survey.
+To illustrate the theoretical plausibility of my framework in my empirical application, Example \ref{EboundedAppeal} (Appendix \ref{AppExamples}) describes a simple model of Appeals Courts reversing trial judges' rulings.\footnote{Appendix \ref{Ebounded} explains that Assumption \ref{ASbounded} may also be plausible when analyzing returns to education if having a college degree is randomly miscoded in a survey.
 Moreover, Appendix \ref{AppDifferential} illustrates that Assumptions \ref{ASindependence}-\ref{ASfinite} and \ref{ASbounded} are compatible with differential measurement error.}

-To derive my strongest partial identification results (Corollary \ref{CorOuterMTEsharp}, Proposition \ref{ThmSharpMTE} and Corollary \ref{CorBoundTE}), I impose a restriction on the functional relationship between the correctly measured propensity score and the mismeasured propensity score in the sense that it connects the level and all the derivatives of those two objects.
-Under Assumption \ref{ASsharp}, it is possible to derive sharp uniform bounds around the MTE function and to sharply bound a variety of treatment effect parameters that can be written as a weighted integral of the MTE function.\footnote{My definition of sharpness imposes that I recover a derivative of the data distribution instead of the level of the data distribution.
-For a more detailed discussion, see Remark \ref{RemarkSharp}.}